 And according to Jack, Lucien kept saying to him, “I’ll get the hot seat for this.”
 But in the script he says, “I’ll go to jail for the rest of my life.”
 This may seem small, but since Jack was the only one there to hear it, and reported it differently, repeatedly, and that the real line is so much more impactful and distressing, not to mention historically significant as he’s referring to the famous “Old Sparky” electric chair in Sing Sing just up the Hudson that was still in use at the time — how after ten years of rewrites would you not have this right?

 Or they have Jack phoning his dad for bail money, and the character asks for $5,000 — not the $100 Jack actually asked for and needed (as documented in every account of his incarceration, including his own).
 And since his dad famously turns him down … $100 (the real amount) would have been so much more dramatic and to the point.

-Or how they have Burroughs happily doing cut-ups a decade before scissors were even a gleam in his eye.
+Or how they have Burroughs happily doing cut-ups more than a decade before scissors were ever a gleam in his eye.

 Or, startling to any New Yorker … they portray the Hudson River shoreline in Riverside Park … as a sandy beach fer chrissake!

 I’m no Allen scholar, but it sure makes you wonder how much about him they got wrong as well.